 But emotional intelligence?
 That may soon require a job test as well.

 A recent study published in the Journal of Applied Psychology contends that emotional intelligence (EQ) can be a highly effective gauge for hiring and measuring employment qualifications.
 Additionally, the study offers up a new and improved test for employers to implement during the hiring process.

 Researchers at the Universities of Geneva and Berne, in Switzerland, have determined that qualifications and a cheery disposition are great but those attributes alone don't determine if a person is a suitable candidate for the job.
 To better filter applicants, researchers suggest emotional intelligence — the capacity to understand, regulate and manage emotions — has to be a factor in the work environment.

 Until now, there hasn’t been a test that measures emotional intelligence within the workplace.
-To create this specific test, researchers interviewed over 40 managers of Swiss-based firms so that they could create the most important questions.
-What unfolded is the Geneva Emotional Competence Test (GECO), a test that consists of four mini exams evaluating a person's emotional intelligence in these areas: recognizing emotions, understanding emotions, the ability to emotionally regulate, and managing other people's emotions.
+To create one, researchers interviewed more than 40 managers of Swiss-based firms to develop the most important questions.
+The result was the Geneva Emotional Competence Test (GECO), actually a series of four mini exams that evaluating a person's emotional intelligence in these areas: recognizing emotions, understanding emotions, the ability to emotionally regulate, and managing other people's emotions.

 GECO is conducted using video clips featuring actors in work-related situations and accompanying questions to determine how candidates would handle anger, sadness, fear, or inappropriate happiness in the workplace.

 GECO was tested on nearly 900 participants between the ages of 20 and 60.
 Through this trial process, researchers learned a few things: